Freight Shipping from Fresno to Minneapolis

 How much does it cost to ship freight from Fresno to Minneapolis?

-Full truckload (FTL) rates from Fresno, CA to Minneapolis, MN currently range from $4,165-$5,133 for a standard dry van load over the 1,937-mile route.
+Full truckload (FTL) rates from Fresno, CA to Minneapolis, MN currently range $4,165-$5,133 (roughly $2.17-$2.68 per mile over 1,937 miles).
 LTL shipments typically cost $1,265-$2,046 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fresno to Minneapolis?